 - Keep an eye on your credit score, and switch to a card with fewer fees and better terms when it improves.

 - If you’re assigned a low limit, keep your balances low and pay them off quickly to improve your credit utilization.

-- Request a credit limit increase after six months of on-time payments.
+- Make your first six monthly payments on time to automatically get a credit limit increase.
 This can help your credit utilization and give you more room to breathe.